kecsap/tensorflow_cpp_packaging/README.md

 sudo apt-get install libdouble-conversion-dev libfarmhash-dev libre2-dev libgif-dev libpng-dev libsqlite3-dev libsnappy-dev liblmdb-dev
 ```

-### Dependencies for optimized/CUDA packages
+### Dependencies for the latest CUDA packages

-You must install CUDA 10 from the official Nvidia repositories.
+You must install CUDA 10.1 from the official Nvidia repositories.
 Other configuration is not supported.

 ### Dependencies for Raspberry Pi packages